prodbyeternal/Latitude3340EFI/README.md

-# 💻 Dell Latitude 3340 OpenCore EFI for macOS Big Sur & Monterey 🍏
+# 💻 Dell Latitude 3340 OpenCore EFI for macOS Big Sur 🍏

 This is my custom **OpenCore EFI** configuration for running **macOS Big Sur** on the **Dell Latitude 3340** laptop.